-- a) Car parking areas shall be setback a minimum of 3 metres from the front boundary and any secondary boundary. - A minimum of one (1) on site car parking space shall be provided for every four (4) children approved to attend the Centre-based Child Care Facility. - C) Off street parking and loading shall be designed in accordance with Australian Standards 2890.1 and 2 (as amended), except as otherwise provided by this Plan. - d) No required car parking space shall be designed in a stacked configuration. - e) Parking spaces that are stacked will not be considered for the purpose of parking calculations. - f) Pedestrian access shall be separated from vehicular access with clearly defined paths to and from the building. - g) Each site shall have a maximum of one ingress and one egress driveway. - h) The minimum width of a driveway shall be: - i) three (3) metres for one way traffic movement; and
+- a) Car parking areas shall be setback a minimum of 3 metres from the front boundary and any secondary boundary. - b) A minimum of one (1) on site car parking space shall be provided for every four (4) children approved to attend the Centre-based Child Care Facility. - c) Off street parking and loading shall be designed in accordance with Australian Standards 2890.1 and 2 (as amended), except as otherwise provided by this Plan. - d) No required car parking space shall be designed in a stacked configuration. - e) Parking spaces that are stacked will not be considered for the purpose of parking calculations. - Pedestrian access shall be separated from vehicular access with clearly defined paths to and from the building. - g) Where a child care centre site is proposed to be situated on a main collector road, pedestrian safety measures on adjoining roads (e.g. pedestrian crossings and refuges etc.) may be required to be installed at no cost to Council.